waliaabhishek/cert_utilities/Readme.md

 During my hunt to find a decent utility for managing the certificate workflow, I was not able to find anything decent or highly configurable.
 There was nothing available which could perform certificate workflow management i.e Create Root CA >> Generate CSR ( including Dynamic SAN values ) >> Sign CSR's with your Root Authority.
+With help from Scott Griz and his base scripts, I started working on something fully automated.

 This project provides a few utilities to ease the pain of certificate management with few commands.
  The project will perform the following actions: